 Nanny is one of the best Chrome extension that can block websites with many options.
 You can create white listed URLs, Scheduled website access, etc.

 Suppose, you want to block Facebook completely from 9:00 am to 5:00 pm and limit Facebook browsing to 1 hour, then enter the URL at URLs section, at the block time field put 0900-1700 and select maximum 60 minutes for every one day.
 That’s it.

 Thus, using different Chrome extensions, you can block websites automatically of your choice.

-There are so many limitations to block websites on Chrome browser.
+There are so many restrictions to block websites on Chrome browser.
 Anyone can disable the Chrome extension and access the blocked websites.
-So, for this you should make Chrome extension page inaccessible or hide Chrome extension from top bar of Google Chrome.
+So, for this, you should make Chrome extension page inaccessible or hide Chrome extension from the top bar of Google Chrome.